GLIMS-RGI/lake_terminating/README.md

 - `contributor`: The name of the person(s) who checked the lake-terminating level.
 More than one person may be included here, but the person who checked the level must be named, and not just the supervisor or data provider.

-As stated above, **we strongly urge contributors to use the 0 - 3 lake-terminating level categories defined above**, but we are happy to accept binary submissions as well. **If you are performing a binary lake-terminating classification, please consider the above-defined Levels 1 & 2 as "yes", and please make it clear in your contribution that you did a binary classification**.
+> :warning: As stated above, **we strongly urge contributors to use the 0 - 3 lake-terminating level categories defined above**, but we are happy to accept binary submissions as well. **If you are performing a binary lake-terminating classification, please consider the above-defined Levels 1 & 2 as "yes", and please make it clear in your contribution that you did a binary classification**.